Three-Week Summer Science Program

 The second part, the human neural systems, provide a detailed look at the pathways and components of the visual, auditory, olfactory, gustatory, and somatosensory systems.

 Mornings will consist mostly of lecture and discussion to provide context for students.
 The afternoons will include lab activities to help visualize processes, simulations, dissections, and case studies.
 There will be field trip opportunities to neuroscience laboratories and museums in the greater Boston area.

 Furthermore, students will engage in a three-week long independent research project where they will learn how to research, how to vet sources, and how to interpret academic literature providing a great pre-college experience.
 They will present these findings at the end of the program.

 “The neuroscience program covered the basics of brain anatomy, as well as the somatosensory system and neurological disorders.
-Mr. Hoe was engaging and open to answering our questions.
+(Our teacher) was engaging and open to answering our questions.
 I enjoyed our field trips to the Boston Children’s Hospital and the VA Hospital because they gave insight into different neuroscience fields.”

 “I enjoyed the field trips and dissections.
 The teacher was extremely knowledgeable about the field and made an effort to provide students with exposure to real world development in neuroscience.”

 “I really enjoyed the program because it helped me to learn about neuroscience.
 However, more importantly, it was a pleasure to understand that neuroscience is actually something that I would like to devote my life to.”